AleksNeStu/projects/doc/help/python/python.md

 # 9) Update dependencies
-poetry update - Update all poetry packages that are defined in pyproject.toml. poetry update Flask - update individual packages by specifying the name. poetry show - Show the list of all packages installed with description. poetry show Flask - Show information about a specific package.
+poetry update - Update all poetry packages that are defined in pyproject.toml. poetry update Flask - update individual packages by specifying the name. poetry show --tree - Show the list of all packages installed with description. poetry show Flask - Show information about a specific package.

 --dry-run : Outputs the operations but will not execute anything (implicitly enables –verbose).